Cogroupoid structures on the circle and the Hodge degeneration: Group structures on the loop space and the Todd class

 Similarly let $\EuScript{X}^{\bullet , \cdots, \bullet}$ be $E_n$ cogroupoid object in affine stacks.
 Then it is a \emph{constant degeneration of cogroupoid objects} if there is an equivalence

 of cogroupoids. \end{defn}

-Now let $X$ be a topological space.
-By \cite[Proposition 4.5.8]{raksit2020hochschild}, the cochain algebra $k^{X} =C^*(X, k)$ can be promoted, by way of the Postnikov filtration, to a filtered commutative algebra.
-This moreover degenerates to give, the cohomology ring $H^*(X, k)$ (viewed as a dga with zero differential) at the level of associated graded.
+\begin{rem} By \cite[Proposition 4.5.8]{raksit2020hochschild}, the Postnikov filtration functor induces a fully faithful embedding $\tau_{\geq * }: \mathsf{coSCR}_R \hookrightarrow \on{Fil}(\mathsf{coSCR}_R )$.
+In particular, if $X$ is a topological space, its cochain algebra $R^{X} =C^*(X, R)$ can be promoted, by way of the Postnikov filtration, to a filtered commutative algebra.
+This moreover degenerates to the cohomology ring $H^*(X, R)$ (viewed as a dga with zero differential) at the level of associated graded. \end{rem}